zhuangzhuang131419/McGill/COMP409/Lecture4.md

 ## Java's Thread Model
 * Priority based
 * Nominatively priority-preemptive
+    * nominatively: not much is formally guaranteed
-* Threads at highest level is executed in preference
+    * preemptive: threads at highest level is executed in preference
 * For threads of same priority, should run with round robin time slices (but not guaranteed)
 * If higher priority thread disappear or sleep, then lower priority thread start.
 * eg. high priority: A B C